 - Helps with digestion and absorption of fats, vitamins, and other nutrients from the diet.

 - Helps remove excess cholesterol, bilirubin, waste, and toxins from the body.

 Therefore, a problem with normal bile flow often results in poor absorption of vital nutrients and the accumulation of toxic materials in the body.

 Bile trapped in the liver damages liver cells and eventually causes liver failure.

 Causes of primary sclerosing cholangitis

-Primary sclerosing cholangitis is a multifactorial disorder, which means that several different factors such as genetic, environmental, and immunological that occur in combination are necessary for the development of the disorder.
+Primary sclerosing cholangitis is a multifactorial disorder, which means that several factors such as genetic, environmental, and immunological that occur in combination are necessary for the development of the disease.

 The specific factors involved in the development of primary sclerosing cholangitis have not been conclusively identified.